fortunkam/container-app-demo/README.md

 (You might need to tweak the app port to match the port your dotnet app runs on for https)

-## Running in AKS

-See the [./kubernetes/deploy.md](./kubernetes/deploy.md) for details on deploying the sample on AKS.

 ## Running in Azure Container Apps

-See the [./containerapp/deploy.md](./containerapp/deploy.md) for details on deploying the sample to Azure Container Apps.
+See the [./script/script.md](./script/script.md) for details on demoing these samples with Azure Container Apps.

 (This example was put together in collaboration with Chris Reddington and you can find a similar example at his repo [https://github.com/chrisreddington/DaprExample](https://github.com/chrisreddington/DaprExample) )